 Access brochures, payroll stuffers, newsletter articles, marketing ideas and more to help you communicate EITC information to your employees on the Employer Page on the EITC Partner Toolkit.

 Or, use our quick EITC Outreach kit.

 You may be required to let your employees know about EITC.

 - See Notice 1015, Have you told your employees about the Earned Income Tax Credit?, for more information on your responsibilities for notifying your employees about EITC, sometimes called EIC.
 See Publication 15, Chapter 10, to find out if you are required.
 For a example of information to provide your employer, see Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit, EIC.

 Note: The Education Jobs and Medicaid Assistance Act of 2010 signed into law August 10, 2010 repealed the Advance EITC or AEITC.
-It was not be available to workers after December 31, 2010.
-Workers who received the payments in their paychecks during 2009 and 2010 and did not report on a tax return, need to file a tax return to claim the amount of AEITC shown on their Form W-2.
+It was not available for workers after December 31, 2010.
+Workers who received the payments in their paychecks during 2009 and 2010 and did not report on a tax return need to file a tax return to claim the amount of AEITC shown on their Form W-2.